officialrajdeepsingh/awesome-nextjs/README.md

 ---

-List of NPM libraries that helps to build small and large-scale applications with next.js.
+List of NPM libraries that help to build small and large-scale applications with next.js.
 I created a list based on my working experience.

 I used 80% of the package as a front-end developer in this list.
-In the future, I will discover and mention more packages in the current list that helps build nextjs or front-end developers more efficiently for everyone.
+In the future, I will discover and mention more packages in the current list that help build nextjs or front-end developers more efficiently for everyone.

 <details>